top of page

 across from Cactus Hotel,

-Wednesday, February 19.
-Ceremonies a held at 10:30 and 1:00 pm.
-Thirty new citizens are planned.
+TBD.
+Ceremonies are held at 10:30 and 1:00 pm.
 (Remember those clear handbags for

 security screening!
 Camera/phones are allowed for the ceremonies).
 Medals will be presented to the folks to commemorate date and location of ceremony.
 Remember clear bags at security and phone cameras are allowed for the ceremonies.